jenniferholcomb/bendinspoon24/README.md

 A web application that fetches and integrates data from three separate APIs, stores data in **Firestore**, and is deployed on **Netlify** using serverless functions.
 Built with **Vite** for fast development and optimized performance.

+A dashboard forecasting tool for small restaurants.
+It tracks occupancy rates for local short-term rentals, cost of goods fluctuations, and provides a weekly breakdown of labor estimates, past sales, weather, events, holidays, and tourism.
+The app utilizes APIs for short-term rental availability, holidays, weather, and local events.

 ## 🚀 **Live Demo**
 🔗 [Deployed Site on Netlify](https://bendinspoon.netlify.app/)